DrewScatterday/tortoise_MangioRVC/README.md

 output_audio_path = os.path.join(os.pardir, "test.wav")
 wavfile.write(output_audio_path, resample_sr, wav_opt)
 ```
 The whole pipeline only took about 9 seconds on my 3070TI with 8GB VRAM, not bad.
-And thats with the added time of initalizing models and frameworks, you could get even faster if you ran this like a GUI server like other repos do (where models are loaded into memory upon startup of the UI).
+And thats with the added time of initalizing models and frameworks, you could get even faster if you ran this like a GUI server (see improvements section) where models are loaded into memory upon startup of the UI.

 https://github.com/DrewScatterday/tortoise_MangioRVC/assets/28267620/9c9852ce-90fc-445e-a89e-96f30e9d2a6b

 ## 💻 Installation:
-As a disclaimer, installing this is not simple and quite hacky.
+⚠️ As a disclaimer, installing this is not simple and quite hacky (see the improvements section).

+⚠️ Unfortunately, deepspeed is not supported on Windows (which is ironic because the repo is operated by Microsoft).
+Luckily, linux with WSL is not too painful to setup and integrates pretty well with VS code (see the improvements section)

 You will need to do the following:
 - Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
 - (Optional) Install [ai-voice-cloning](https://git.ecker.tech/mrq/ai-voice-cloning) to create finetuned tortoise models.
 Here's a video [guide](https://youtu.be/6sTsqSQYIzs?si=dva0uYGnKwxpQJg2).
 If you already have .pth model checkpoint files and just care about inference, then you don't need to install this
 - Install Mangio RVC Fork, you can do this by cloning the repo or using 7zip.
 I recommend 7zip as its much easier [Mangio RVC 7zip install guide](https://docs.google.com/document/d/1KKKE7hoyGXMw-Lg0JWx16R8xz3OfxADjwEYJTqzDO1k/edit) (if this is out of date check the AI hub discord for up to date installation)